-State Visit by the President of South Africa: 3-5 March 2010
+State Visit from the President of South Africa: March 3-5, 2010

 Announcement of a State Visit from South Africa

 At the invitation of The Queen, His Excellency Jacob Zuma, President of the Republic of South Africa, will pay a State Visit to the United Kingdom from Wednesday, 3rd March to Friday, 5th March 2010.
 The President will stay at Buckingham Palace, with his wife, Mrs Thobeka Madiba Zuma.